Zelman Cowen: Post vice-regal career

 From 1982 to 1990 Cowen was Provost of Oriel College, Oxford.
 After his retirement he returned to Australia and became active in Jewish community affairs in Melbourne.
 He also pursued a range of other interests, including serving for five years on the board of Fairfax Newspapers (three of them as Chairman) during a turbulent period for the company; and being patron of St Kilda Football Club.
 During the lead-up to the 1999 Australian republic referendum, he supported a moderate republican position.

 Personal life

 On 7 June 1945, Cowen married Anna Wittner (5 July 1925 – 10 June 2022) and had four children, Shimon, Yosef, Kate and Ben.
 His son, Rabbi Shimon Cowen, is Director of the Institute for Judaism and Civilization in Melbourne.

 Death

 Cowen suffered from Parkinson's disease for at least the last 15 years of his life.
 He died on 8 December 2011, at the age of 92, at his home in Toorak, Victoria.
 It was the 34th anniversary of his swearing-in as Governor-General in 1977.

 His state funeral at Melbourne's Temple Beth Israel in St Kilda was attended by the Governor-General, Dame Quentin Bryce, the Prime Minister, Julia Gillard, the Opposition Leader, Tony Abbott, and former Prime Ministers Malcolm Fraser, Bob Hawke and John Howard.

+Oral history

+Cowen was interviewed in 2004 by Mark Finnane.
+The recording can be found at the National Library of Australia.